 Now mix in the dry milk, salt and baking powder.

 Dump in the all-purpose flour and use your hands to mix it in.
-You want it to have a course uneven texture.
+You want it to have a coarse uneven texture.
 You now have your crumb topping.

-Note: Instead of egg or milk mix cornstarch with water and brush on to the dough balls.
-The main purpose of the egg, milk, or cornstarch it so that the crumb topping sticks to the dough.
+Note: Instead of egg or milk, mix cornstarch with water and brush onto the dough balls.
+The egg, milk, or cornstarch's main purpose is so that the crumb topping sticks to the dough.

 Start preheating your oven to 350 F and let them rise until they have almost doubled in size.

-Place them in the oven and cook for twenty minutes.
-At about, the fifteen-minute mark turn your sheet pan around 180 degrees.
-So that they brown evenly.
-For this batch we forgot to do that and some more brown than others.
-If you have a convection oven this is not as big of an issue.
-Also after the fifteen-minute mark keep a close eye on them.
+Please place them in the oven and cook for twenty minutes.
+At about the fifteen-minute mark, turn your sheet pan around 180 degrees so that they brown evenly.
+For this batch, we forgot to do that, and some more brown than others.
+If you have a convection oven, this is not as big of an issue.
+Also, after the fifteen-minute mark, keep a close eye on them.
 With all of the sugar in the topping, they can go from brown to burn rather quickly.

 - 210 grams Bread flour Sifted

 - 60 grams Sugar Fine white sugar